sabiwara/aja/README.md

 #### Vectors

 Most operations from `A.Vector` are much faster than Erlang's `:array` equivalents, and in some cases are even noticeably faster than equivalent list operations (map, folds, join, sum...).
-Make sure to read the performance guide from the doc.
+Make sure to read the efficiency guide from `A.Vector` doc.

 #### Ordered maps

 Performance for ordered maps has an inevitable though decent overhead over plain maps in terms of creation and update time (write operations), as well as memory usage, since some extra work is needed to keep track of the order.
-It has however very good read performance, with a very minimal overhead in terms of key access, and can be enumerated much faster than maps.
+It has however very good read performance, with a very minimal overhead in terms of key access, and can be enumerated much faster than maps using `A.Enum`.

 #### Aja 💖️ JIT